Back to all posts

 6. Choose San Rafael only if the exact block and apartment fit are clear.

 Static pages cannot promise final pricing or open dates.
 Dates, stay length, unit details, season, and booking channel all matter.
-Use the neighborhood guidance to choose the right kind of base, then verify the apartment details before committing to a full remote-work month.
+Use the neighborhood guidance to choose the right kind of base, then verify the apartment before committing to a full remote-work month.

 FAQ